 After they’ve grown, they are transferred outside into pans until they become juveniles (approximately one year).
 Finally, the conchs are placed into large pens that are cordoned-off in the ocean.
 It takes 3-4 years for a conch to mature.

-The conch are fed a mixture of algae (grown on-site), imported feed, and by-product grains from the local
+The conchs are fed a mixture of algae (grown on-site), imported feed, and by-product grains from the local Turk's Head Brewery.

 History of the Conch Farm

 The Caicos Conch Farm was started in 1984 by Chuck Hesse, a retired U.S. Navy Officer and marine biologist.
 He pioneered methods to raise conch commercially, which helped relieve pressure on the wild stocks.
 The farm raises Queen Conch (strombus gigas), the common species of conch eaten in the islands.

 In many Caribbean and tropical Atlantic countries, wild conch populations have seen a significant decline due to overfishing.
 In response, many nations have enacted quotas and fishing seasons.

 The Turks and Caicos has had an interesting history with raising marine products, and crab farming and sea sponge farming also took place in the islands.
 As is the case with the Conch Farm, the natural channels and lagoons in the country were ideally suited locations and were adapted for the task.